NaNoWriMo: How To Write A Novel In 30 Days

-- November is a great month to write.
 The weather’s dire, even when we aren’t in a global lockdown, so why not put every moment of spare time to use and write?
 And if not now – when?
 Even better, get a head start this year in October with JW’s free NaNoWriMo event.

 It’s only thirty days, and at the end of it you will potentially have 50,000 words that you didn’t have before.
 The key to it is letting go of the expectation of writing something GOOD.
 Nobody can write a perfect novel in a month.
 Whatever you end up with will need serious editing, if you feel like it.
 You’re not writing a masterpiece in a month, you’re just going to WRITE.
 And that is tremendously liberating.

 3. It’s Great Fun!

 Writing is by nature a solitary business, but this is an annual opportunity to be cheered along whilst you do it, to engage in competitive sprinting (writing for a given amount of time without stopping) if that’s your thing, or at least to be encouraged by a host of pep talks and discussions with fellow writers locally and around the world.
 And a side note: if you’re having fun while you’re writing, it will probably be better than anything you’ve written that’s felt like a chore.

 4. It’s a Magic Cure for Writer’s Block

 No, really – it is.
 There is nothing like the pressure of a deadline to get you writing.
 If you get stuck, you can skip to the next scene, or change your story completely, or even throw in the Travelling Shovel of Death (a traditional NaNoWriMo technique).
 There are many suggestions on the NaNoWriMo forums to help you if you get stuck, and because there is no pressure for your writing to be good, then there is nothing stopping you bouncing off that metaphorical wall and back into the story.

 5. You Never Know Where This Might Lead